Rendering

 });

-Compute in the render graph
+Compute in the frame

 Compute and render passes coexist in the passes array:

-<FragCanvas {material} passes={[simulate, bloomPrefilter, gamma]} />
+<FragCanvas {material} passes={[simulate, bloomPrefilter, composite]} />

 For full compute shader documentation, see Compute Shaders and Storage Buffers.